Laser Birthmark Removal Treatment

 Port wine stain birthmarks

 These flat red marks are present at birth and will not disappear over time.
 Until recently, these disfiguring birthmarks were life-long problems which have the potential to thicken and become more unsightly with ageing.
 As the foundation director of the laser unit at the Royal Children's Hospital, Dr Bekhor has been using laser therapy to fade and, in many cases, remove these birthmarks in young children before they start school.
 This has enormous social implications in an unkind world.
 The Candela Vbeam Perfecta™ pulsed dye laser is the treatment of choice for these birthmark lesions.
 Young children can be treated at the Royal Children's Hospital.
-Adults who have missed out on early intervention may also benefit from treatment, with the Perfecta laser, the Flex™ IPL (intense pulsed light) and / or the Long Pulsed Nd YAG laser, including the Gemini™ laser.
-The Dermatology Laser Unit at the Royal Children's Hospital is the only specialist paediatric centre in Victoria that can offer safe treatment under safe paediatric general anaesthesia.
+Laser Dermatology offers the same laser treatments to Adults who have missed out on early intervention.
+We have the Perfecta laser, the Flex™ IPL (intense pulsed light) and ExcellV™ laser long pulsed Nd YAG laser.
+The Dermatology Laser Unit at the Royal Children's Hospital is the only specialist paediatric centre in Victoria that can offer treatment under safe general anaesthesia for children.